Brock University: Marilyn I. Walker School of Fine and Performing Arts

-The Walker School is neighbours with St. Catharines' new FirstOntario Performing Arts Centre, located on adjacent lands.
+The Walker School is neighbours with St. Catharines' FirstOntario Performing Arts Centre, located on adjacent lands.
 Construction of the $100 plus-million project, which was also designed by Diamond Schmitt, was completed in time for the Fall 2015 semester.
 The centre opened officially in November, with Brock agreeing to use two of the four theatres in the centre for daytime lectures, music recital and performance.

 Rodman Hall Art Centre

 The School of Fine and Performing Arts owned Rodman Hall from 2003 until 2020.
 It was used as a downtown art gallery and teaching centre.
 The Centre provided exhibit space, fine art services and resources to the students and faculty of Brock University.
 Nationally, Rodman Hall supported the development of artists and cultural workers in southern Ontario through the dissemination of contemporary art, the management of the region's pre-eminent art collection, and the preservation of a significant historic house and gardens.

-The site was purchased by a local developer from The University in 2020, converted to a hotel and event space, and renamed the Rodman Hall Boutique Hotel and Events Centre.
+The site was purchased by a local developer from the university in 2020, converted to a hotel and event space, and renamed the Rodman Hall Boutique Hotel and Events.
+In 2023, the site became an addiction treatment and recovery centre, Twelve Mile Recovery at Rodman Hall.